astronomer/astro-docs/enterprise/next/03_install/01_aws/01_install-aws-standard.md

 ## Step 6: Retrieve Your SMTP URI

-An SMTP service is required so that users can send and accept email invites to and from Astronomer.
-To integrate your SMTP service with Astronomer, make note of your SMTP service's URI and add it to your Helm chart in Step 8.
+A third-party SMTP service is required for Astronomer Enterprise so that email invitations to the platform can be sent and accepted by members of your team.
+To integrate your SMTP service with Astronomer, make note of your SMTP service's URI and add it to your `config.yaml` in Step 8.
 In general, an SMTP URI will take the following form:

 ```
 smtps://USERNAME:PASSWORD@HOST/?pool=true
 ```

-The following table contains examples of what the URI will look like for some of the most popular SMTP services.
-If your SMTP provider is not listed, refer to the provider's documentation for information on creating an SMTP URI:
+The following table contains examples of what the URI looks like for some of the most popular SMTP services:

 | Provider          | Example SMTP URL                                                                               |
 | ----------------- | ---------------------------------------------------------------------------------------------- |